brandur/rocket-rides-atomic/README.md

 rolled back if it fails, so if it does we rely on clients re-issuing the API request with the same `Idempotency-Key` header until its results are definitive.
-After any request is considered to be complete, the results are stored on the idempotency key relation and returned for any new requests that use the same key.
+After any request is considered to be complete, the results are stored on the idempotency key relation and returned for any future requests that use the same key.

 ## Architecture